Setup Your System for Data Science

 The strongly preferred way of installing Python is to install it through your operating system.
 To do that:

-Inside of the command prompt terminal, type python3
+Inside of your terminal, type python3 and then press the <Enter> key.

-- On macOS, it will prompt you to allow OS X to install it on your system.
+- On macOS, it will prompt you to allow OS X to install it on your system (it's free).

 - On Windows, it will open it up in the Microsoft Store.
 Use it to "Get" (it's free).